FestPackd tips

 Camp Etiquette and Logistics

 Go between 11am-2pm when most people are either sleeping or already inside the festival.
 The 7-9am rush and the 5-6pm pre-festival rush are brutal.
 Cold showers feel incredible when it's 100 degrees, so don't be picky about water temperature.
+Keep your shower stuff together in one caddy or tote so you are not doing a scavenger hunt while half-awake.

 For the days you can't face the line, a pack of unscented baby wipes does an impressive job.
 Face, neck, armpits, feet.
 You'll feel human again in 90 seconds.
 It's not glamorous but neither is day three of camping.